What Is Alendronic Acid? Is It Safe & What Are The Side Effects?

 In rare cases, some people may experience serious side effects while taking alendronic acid.
 If you experience any of these side effects, you should stop taking alendronic acid and seek medical help.

 Serious Side Effects Include:

 - Blurred vision or eye pain

 - Muscle spasms and cramps

 Alendronic acid has a risk of damaging your jaw bone.
 You should ensure you practice good oral hygiene while taking this medication to prevent your jaw bone from deteriorating.
 Have a dental check-up with your dentist at least every 6 months so they can address any potential issues.

 Can I Buy Alendronic Acid Online?

-Alendronic acid is only available on prescription, but you can get a prescription online in the UK from the pharmacists at Pharmacy Planet.
-If you have osteoporosis or are at risk of developing osteoporosis, visit Pharmacy Planet to buy Alendronic acid 70mg online with swift home delivery.
+Alendronic acid is only available on prescription, but you can obtain a prescription online in the UK through the pharmacists on our website.
+If you have osteoporosis or are at risk of developing osteoporosis, visit our website to buy Alendronic acid 70mg online with swift home delivery.